-Fiscal Year 2025 is the last year of ICANN's current Adopted ICANN FY21-25 Strategic Plan.
-ICANN's planning process emphasizes collaboration between the organization, Board, and community, prioritizing key activities to advance the Strategic Plan and ICANN's mission, all while maintaining high standards of fiscal responsibility.
+Fiscal year (FY) 2025 is the last year of the adopted ICANN FY21-25 Strategic Plan.
+ICANN's planning process emphasizes collaboration among the organization, Board, and community, prioritizing key activities to advance the Strategic Plan and ICANN's mission, all while maintaining high standards of fiscal responsibility.